leohhhn/gnoevents-cli/README.md

 # gnoevents-cli

-Simple script to publish data to the gno.land blockchain suing the gnoclient package.
+Simple script to publish data to the gno.land blockchain using the gnoclient package.